-The perception that we are involved in our recovery is hard to shake.
+Still, the perception that we are involved in our recovery is hard to shake.
 How many runners and cyclists take an Epsom salt bath after a hard workout to help flush out lactic acid?
 Lactic acid doesn’t cause muscle soreness.
 Instead, it recycles itself back into stored energy within an hour after exercise.
 By the time an athlete gets home and fills the bathtub, the lactic acid is gone.

-When you start a new training regimen, you might not be sore right away but you will likely feel it several days later.
-That phenomenon is known as delayed onset muscle soreness (DOMS) and is caused by micro-tears in muscles (and not by lactic acid as is a common myth), most often happening in movements where the muscles stretch or lengthen.
+When you start a new training regimen, you might not be sore right away, but you will likely feel it several days later.
+That phenomenon is known as delayed onset muscle soreness (DOMS) and is caused by micro-tears in muscles (not by lactic acid as is a common myth), most often happening in movements where the muscles stretch or lengthen.
 Think the lowering of your arm during a bicep curl or the stepping down from a box jump.
 That soreness remains the primary justification for massage products and the use of ibuprofen.
 Before you throw down hundreds for some fancy leg chambers you saw an Olympian using on Instagram, know your money is likely better spent on a comfy recliner.

-That’s not an excuse to skip cooldown exercises or massages – mainly if they work for you – as studies continue to find benefits, even if they can’t explain them.
-“I am a big advocate of recognizing the principle of individual differences,” Dixie Stanforth, Ph.D., Fellow of the American College of Sports Medicine (FACSM), and editorial board member of ACSM Health & Fitness Journal, says.
+That’s not an excuse to skip cooldown exercises or massages – especially if you feel they work for you – as studies continue to find benefits, even if they can’t explain them.
+“I am a big advocate of recognizing the principle of individual differences,” says Dixie Stanforth, Ph.D., Fellow of the American College of Sports Medicine (FACSM), and editorial board member of ACSM Health & Fitness Journal.
 She’s a big fan of foam rollers and massage, which allow you to enter a parasympathetic state, where your body knows to slow your heart rate, blood pressure and breathing rate.
 One caveat with rollers is that getting too intense can cause pain and trigger the body’s fight or flight response, where your heart rate spikes and you have a burst of energy.
 Make sure to track your heart rate and let your body come back down to a resting state before calling it quits.

 For light-resistance stretches or recovery cooldowns, these bands can work muscles in a variety of ways you can’t (safely) get from free weights.
 The five color-coded bands represent different weights, with the red one providing two pounds of resistance and the black one registering around 25 pounds.
 For recovery, you want to stay on the lower end of that scale — save those heavier bands for an actual workout.
 It’s a simple set that’s affordable and travel-friendly, plus it comes with a lifetime guarantee.

-The Grid Foam Roller is one of the original self-massage tools.
+TriggerPoint's GRID Foam Roller is one of the original self-massage tools.
 A lot of the ‘upgrades’ stray toward more dubious claims and cost more.
 This hands-on approach to massage helps your body know its time to begin recovering.
 There is evidence that post-effort self-massage with a foam roller can temporarily increase the range of motion and alleviate muscles soreness over a few days.
 It’s not a torture device, so avoid movements that cause too much discomfort as misuse can also lead to injury.
 Do you need one that vibrates?
 Probably not.

 The Junior+ Roller is a favorite travel-ready massage tool.
 It’s a larger and softer version of the balls used on Addaday’s stick rollers, which is good since the massage roller reaches some of the more sensitive muscles, like feet.
 The roller sits inside an easy-to-grip frame that can also sit on the floor while you work your arches.
 If you’ve held off buying a roller before, the Junior is an excellent entry-point to recovery.
 It will quickly become a must-pack for post-race bags.